alexchennz/pokemon-mix-or-match/README.md

 # Pokemon Mix or Match game
-This small Pokemon game built in React, with tailwind
+A small Pokemon game built in React, with tailwind

 Vercel URL: https://pokemon-mix-or-match.vercel.app/